 The Responsible Lending Policy reflects the Society's low credit risk appetite in mortgages.
 Consequently, the arrears profile of the Society is minimal.
-The Society had three properties in possession at 31 December 2017 and continues to manage these to minimise any loss to the Society from their subsequent disposal.
-No new arrears cases of concern have arisen during 2017.
-The average loan to value of the mortgage book at 31 December 2017 was 43.72% (2016: 43.60%).
+The Society had one property in possession at 31 December 2018 and since the year end this has been sold.
+No new arrears cases of concern have arisen during 2018.
+The average loan to value of the mortgage book at 31 December 2018 was 42.48% (2017: 43.70%).